 Being in a sorority is not just about the social aspect, although that is a big part of joining.
 Many of the sororities require their members to participate in the philanthropy aspect teaching them about helping those less fortunate.
 They are expected to keep up their grades as each sorority loves to be able to brag about having the highest GPA amongst all sororities.

 Sorority sisters can be found holding positions on Homecoming, Student Government, Blue Key, HerCampus and Dance Marathon to mention a few.
 This opens the door for new members to have the opportunity to get involved on campus.
 And most sororities also have Mother Daughter and Father-Daughter Weekends which typically rotate every year.
 Those are my favorite.
 Most colleges are extremely strict today when it comes to drinking and hazing.
 I am not going to cherry coat this; it does happen.
 Your daughter should never feel pressured to do something that makes her feel uncomfortable.
 You can read about UCF’s position and policies here.

-Finally, when they return the following year to be on the other side of rush, they will be expected back for Spirit Week which will be from August 12, 2019- August 16, 2019.
-And, they will be given a list of what wardrobe they will need for recruitment.
+Finally, when they return the following year to be on the other side of rush, they will be expected back for Spirit Week which will be from August 10th-15th, 2020.
+They will be given a list of what wardrobe they will need for recruitment.
 Save your pennies; it can be pretty extensive.